sigasi/sigasi_insights/tech/eclipse_tcl_support_in_sigasi.md

 ## More

-You can find more information in the bundled help pages:  **Help > Help Contens > TCL Development User Guide**.
+You can find more information in the bundled help pages:  **Help > Help Contens > Tcl/Xotcl Development User Guide**.
 The help pages also contain a **tutorial** that guides you through all Tcl features.